Darren Hambrick: Carolina Panthers

 On October 24, 2001, he was claimed off waivers by the Carolina Panthers, starting in eight of nine games and leading the team in tackles twice.
 During his tenure with the team, he reported as stolen a paycheck from the Panthers he had already cashed.
 At the end of the season, he wasn't re-signed.

 Cleveland Browns

 Hambrick signed with the Cleveland Browns for the 2002 season to replace Jamir Miller at strongside linebacker, starting 15 games and helping the team reach the playoffs.

-Although he was arrested on a grand theft charge, the Browns offered a $520,000 dollars one-year contract which he turned down to negotiate better conditions.
-He wasn't re-signed, ending a five-year NFL career that was cut short because of his off-the-field issues.
+Although he was arrested on a grand theft charge, the Browns offered a $520,000 one-year contract which he turned down to negotiate better conditions.
+He was not re-signed, ending a five-year NFL career that was cut short because of his off-the-field issues.

 Tampa Bay Storm

 In 2007, he was signed to the practice squad of the Tampa Bay Storm of the Arena Football League, but was waived on June 6.